Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 And as much as we might not like the term “abortive infection”…

-Though, in this case, it does make sense.
+In this case, though, it does make sense.

 An abortive infection is when you contract the virus and become infected, but instead of going through an infectious stage, you will have 1-2 days of not feeling well, then just get better while possibly never testing positive.